 Read on only if you don’t mind spoilers or have already read the book.

-Here are some of my favourite Hotel Deucalion features:
+Here are some of my favorite Hotel Deucalion features:

 - The Smoke Parlor – A room that creates smoke for different emotions and needs.
 So far, in book one, it hasn’t produced the same scented smoke twice.